On modular decompositions of system signatures: Introduction

-We clearly see that (\ref{eq:asghjad678}) reduces to (\ref{eq:asad678}) whenever $q$ is a symmetric function, i.e., $q(A)=1/{n\choose |A|}$, and this property holds for instance when the component lifetimes are exchangeable and hence in the i.i.d.\ case.

-The computation of the (structural or probability) signature may be a hard task when the system has a large number of components.
-However, the computation effort can be greatly reduced when the system is decomposed into distinct modules (subsystems) whose signatures are already known.
+Even in the i.i.d.\ (or exchangeable) case, the computation of the signature may be a hard task when the system has a large number of components.
+However, the computation effort can be greatly reduced when the system is decomposed into distinct modules (subsystems) whose structural signatures are already known.

-First results along this line have been presented in \cite{DaZheHu12,GerShpSpi11}, where attention was restricted to the i.i.d.\ case.
+First results along this line were presented in \cite{DaZheHu12,GerShpSpi11}.
 In particular, in \cite{GerShpSpi11} explicit expressions for the structural signatures of systems consisting of two modules connected in series or in parallel were provided in terms of the structural signatures of the modules.
 A general procedure to compute the structural signatures of recurrent systems (i.e., systems partitioned into identical modules) was also described.
 Moreover, the key role of the concepts of tail and cumulative signatures were pointed out (see definitions in Section 2).

-In this work we extend these results in two different directions: \begin{itemize} \item We consider the general case of systems partitioned into $r$ arbitrary disjoint modules connected according to an arbitrary semicoherent structure.

-\item We relax the i.i.d.\ assumption by requiring that the relative quality function satisfies a natural decomposability condition (see Definition~\ref{de:7asd6}).
-This condition is satisfied whenever the components have exchangeable lifetimes (and in particular in the i.i.d.\ case) but also under a more general assumption of partition-based exchangeability of the component lifetimes. \end{itemize} Under these assumptions we give an explicit expression for the probability signature in terms of the module signatures and the structure of the modular decomposition.

-The outline of this paper is as follows.
-In Section 2 we extend the definitions of tail and cumulative signatures to the non-i.i.d.\ setting, introduce and interpret a concept of decomposability for the relative quality function when the system is partitioned into modules, and discuss sufficient conditions for this decomposability property to hold.
-In Section 3 we provide the main result (Theorem~\ref{thm:main}), that is a general formula for the probability signatures of systems partitioned into modules.
-Finally, in Section 4 we discuss and demonstrate our results through a few examples.